 Pōhutu Geyser erupting at Te Puia, Rotorua, surrounded by lush greenery.

 Get your booking confirmed instantly

-Entry to Māori Arts and Crafts Institute
+Access to Māori Arts and Crafts Institute, offering insights into traditional craftsmanship

+Pōhutu Geyser erupting at Te Puia, Rotorua, surrounded by lush greenery.